Permaculture and Agroforestry in Hawaii

 – Swami Sri Yukteswar (on left of first picture with disciple Yogananda), The Holy Science

 According to Sri Yukteswar, knowledge of the external world forms an integral part of the spiritual path.
 Because both Permaculture and Agroforestry require significant knowledge of the surrounding environment, they go hand-in-hand with the spiritual path.
-It is no wonder, then, that Polestar integrates Permaculture and Agroforestry into the community’s overall work flow.
+Between meditation sessions, Polestar integrates Permaculture and Agroforestry into the community’s overall work flow to provide ongoing contact with nature.
 Most every meal here includes a mix of organic ingredients from our food forest, herb collection, and Permaculture garden, and this page provides some background on Permaculture and Agroforestry principles as they are applied here at Polestar.

 Permaculture was first conceived by David Holmgren and Bill Mollison in Australia in the late 1970s.
 One of the central ideas in Permaculture is to mimic patterns in nature to sustainably produce as much food as is feasible with as little labor as possible.
 Though there is a focus on food production, Permaculture “design” seeks to incorporate ecological principles observed in nature as the foundation for all planning including building materials, waste management, and water and energy consumption.
 Ideally, all of these activities comprise a closed, zero waste system – a “permanent culture” – that effectively and sustainably uses what most would consider to be waste products as valuable material (e.g. compost, grey water, etc.).

 Permaculture has three core tenets: